Shhsvri/BIOF045-NGS_Analysis/Day1/lessons/01_the_filesystem.md

 genomics_data/  other/  raw_fastq/  README.txt  reference_data/
 ```

 Anything with a "/" after it is a directory.
-Things with a "*" after them are programs.
 If there are no decorations after the name, it's a file.

 > All commands are essentially programs that are able to perform specific, commonly-used tasks.